Rev. Daniel Headrick, Associate Pastor

 During seminary I pastored a church in Texas, received a Texas law license in order to become "of counsel" with my former practice, and was a Fellow of the 2016 seminary class of the Fellowships at Auschwitz for the Study of Professional Ethics.
 You can read the sermon I wrote for FASPE here.
 I was licensed to Gospel Ministry in 2014 by First Baptist Church, Knoxville (TN) and ordained as a minister by Seventh and James Baptist Church in Waco, Texas.
 In 2018, I became a Fellow with the Baptist Joint Committee for Religious Liberty.

 Books and authors I like to read: Thomas Merton (Seven Storey Mountain), Stanley Hauerwas, Walter Brueggemann (Finally Comes the Poet), John Howard Yoder (The Politics of Jesus), Dietrich Bonhoeffer (The Cost of Discipleship).
-Anything by Hilary Mantel, Phillip Roth, Denis Johnson, Patrick McCabe.
-The best nonfiction books I've read this year are all by Yale historian Timothy Snyder-Black Earth: The Holocaust as History and Warning; On Tyranny: Twenty Lessons from the Twentieth Century; and I'm currently reading The Road to Unfreedom.
-Masha Gessen's The Future Is History: How Totalitarianism Reclaimed Russia was incredible.
+Anything by Hilary Mantel, Phillip Roth, Raymond Carver, Denis Johnson, Patrick McCabe.
+The best nonfiction books I've read this year are all by Yale historian Timothy Snyder-Black Earth: The Holocaust as History and Warning; On Tyranny: Twenty Lessons from the Twentieth Century.
+I also enjoyed reading Masha Gessen's The Future Is History: How Totalitarianism Reclaimed Russia.
 In theology, I'm reading Fleming Rutledge's The Crucifixion: Understanding the Death of Jesus Christ.

 Movies & TV: A Few Good Men, Silence, Inception.
 The Wire, Bosch, Luther, Homeland, The Handmaid's Tale.